FAQs

 Do you work alone or as part of a team?

 While Bright Minds Counselling is a private practice, clinical teamwork and supervision is a required, ongoing and integral component in any counsellor’s career in B.C.
-My sessions are conducted one to one (client and counsellor), however my work is backed by a clinical team and clinical supervisors to fulfill both professional and ethical requirements of the CPCA (Dr. Faizal Sahukhan, PhD; Andrew Bexson, Master Practitioner Supervisor, RPC).
+Our sessions are conducted one to one (client and counsellor), however our work is backed by a clinical team, clinical director, and clinical supervisors to fulfill both professional and ethical requirements of our associations (Dr. Faizal Sahukhan, MPCC, PhD; Andrew Bexson, Master Practitioner Supervisor, RPC).
 This means that periodically cases are presented or discussed to review treatment or client progress.
 Client confidentiality is maintained at all times and no identifying information will be used, even among the clinical team.

 Don’t see your question here?
 Contact us, we’re here to help.